 iii) Strengthen the existing local development monitoring and evaluation system for rigorous tracking and review of progress and results and local government performance assessment on sustainable community development in Uganda.

 iv) Synthesis report on lessons learned produced and shared for global scaling up through South-South and Triangular Cooperation.

 The project is funded by the Republic of Korea and the United Nations Development Programme (UNDP).
-Uganda was be allocated USD $1,000,000, of which US $400,000 is designated for policy support and capacity development while USD $600,000 will cater for the 15 communities (at $ 40,000 per community).
+Uganda was allocated USD $1,000,000, of which US $400,000 is for policy support and capacity development while USD $600,000 is for the 15 communities (at $ 40,000 per community).
 The Government of Uganda and the communities contributed in-kind.